 Help with SPASE product decriptions

 Since the SPASE effort grew up after the initiation of most of the current NASA missions, there was no mandate in their contracts or PDMPs for the provision of standardized metadata.
 Thus the NASA HDMC (see page link above) has formed a SPASE Metadata Working Team (SMWT) to work with missions to make the required XML files for describing data products.
-Much of this work for current and many past missions has been completed, but if you see any difficulties, please contact the SMWT via email to firstname.lastname@example.org or email@example.com (web access and an SMWT page with other capabilities coming soon).
+Much of this work for current and many past missions has been completed, but if you see any difficulties or need help with new SPASE product descriptions, please contact the SMWT via email to firstname.lastname@example.org or email@example.com (web access and an SMWT page with other capabilities coming soon).

 Responsible NASA official: Dr.